NCleverly/CommonCore/Xamarin.Forms.CommonCore/ReadMe.txt

  - Xamarin.Auth
  - Xamarin.Auth.XamarinForms

- - Microsoft.Identity.Client /* This is required if you are doing Microsoft Authentication */
+(Optional - if you are using Microsoft Authentication)
+ - Microsoft.Identity.Client
  - Microsoft.Graph

+(Optional - if you are using Mobile Center)
+- Mobile Center Analytics
+- Mobile Center Crashes

  - Platform Specific Installs:
     - iOS   -> BTProgressHud